NEU-DS-4200-F20-Staff/Assignment--Introduction_to_Web_Development/README.md

 1. Read [A re-introduction to JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/A_re-introduction_to_JavaScript).

 # Submission instructions

-1. Ensure you commit and push your files to GitHub at each step you're instructed to above **in bold**.
+1. Ensure you commit all your local code and push it to your remote GitHub Classroom-generated repository at each step you're instructed to above **in bold**.
 The steps are: HTML Basics, CSS Basics, JavaScript Basics, Publishing your website.

-1. Submit the URL of **your GitHub Classroom-generated repository** to the associated assignment on Canvas. **Do not submit a link to a personal repository.
+1. Submit the URL of **your GitHub Classroom-generated repository** (not your GitHub Page) to the associated assignment on Canvas. **Do not submit a link to a personal repository.
 It must be within our class GitHub organization.**

 # Further Reading for those interested